SvitLanaPavl/holbertonschool-simple_shell/README.md

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 ## **_How to use_** ##
 To start using the program, type `./hsh`.
-You will see the prompt `($)` which indicates that you can type the command.
+You will see the prompt `($)` which indicates that it is ready to receive the command.
 The commands can be *built-ins*, like

 `cd` - change directory